d-schmidt/hearthscan-bot/README.md

   ...
 }
 ```
-Cards are not required in the files, but bot files have to exists and contain valid json: `{}`.
+Cards are not required in the files, but both files have to exists and contain valid json: `{}`.
-While the bot is running, you can teach it new cards without stopping by creating a `tempinfo.json` following the same format.
+While the bot is running, you can teach it new cards without stopping.
+Create or edit `tempinfo.json` following the same format.

 Delete the `lockfile.lock` to stop the bot gracefully.